 Ready to salsa?
-Well wether you’re a total novice or a unstoppable expert, Nacional 27 is the place to be for Latin dance.
-This restaurant and event space in River North hosts regular salsa nights, DJ sets, and free dance lessons for any Chicagoan looking to let loose on the weekends.
-Stop by on a Friday or Saturday night to lay witness to some of the best dancers I have personally ever seen, or, swing on over Wednesdays at 7:30pm to learn a few moves from Nacional’s very own private instructor.
+Well, whether you’re a total novice or an unstoppable expert, Nacional 27 is the place to be for Latin dance.
+This restaurant and dance club in Chicago is located in River North.
+Nacional 27 hosts regular salsa nights, DJ sets, and free dance lessons for any Chicagoan looking to let loose on the weekends.
+Stop by this dance hall on a Friday or Saturday night to lay witness to some of the best dancers I have personally ever seen, or, swing on over Wednesdays at 7:30 pm to learn a few moves from Nacional’s very own private instructor.

 3730 N Clark

-Lose yourself in the music at Smart Bar, Chicago’s resident independent night club.
+Lose yourself in the music at Smart Bar, a resident independent dance club and bar in Chicago.
 Though they pride themselves on showcasing some of the best up-and-coming DJs the city has to offer, the true appeal of Smart Bar is their giant, constantly full dance floor.

-From Yelp: “The inviting space greets you with tasty drinks and beats so mind imbedding that it will make you go back and slap your momma for not having discovered it sooner!”
+From Yelp: “The inviting space greets you with tasty drinks and beats so mind-bending that it will make you go back and slap your momma for not having discovered it sooner!”

 2354 N Milwaukee